-Outside Areas and Boundaries Visually inspected.
-The property has garden areas to the front, side and rear.
-The garden areas are surfaced in grass, chip stones, paving, planting and shrubbery.
-The boundaries are formed in timber fencing, timber and wire fencing and stone walls.
-There is a drive and parking area surfaced in chip stones.
-There are mature trees on site.
-The owner has advised that the area of land included with the property extends to approximately one and a half acres, including paddocks.
-The valuation is based on the assumption that this information is correct.
-There is an external power supply socket.
-Within the garden there is a polytunnel.
+Outside areas and Visually inspected. boundaries The property is located within a large rectangular plot, on an elevated site with surrounding agricultural fields.
+The garden grounds are predominantly laid in grass with planted shrubs and mature trees.
+There is a grass lawn/drying area with rotary dryer to the rear of the dwelling.
+Access to the dwelling from the public road is via a stone chipped driveway with parking area to the side of the dwelling.
+Boundaries are defined by post & wire fences.
 Ceilings Visually inspected from floor level.
-The ceilings are partly of lath and plaster construction and partly of plasterboard construction.
-There are areas of timber panelling.
-Internal Walls Visually inspected from floor level.
+Ceilings are lined with lath and plaster/plasterboard.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are partly of lath and plaster construction and partly of plasterboard construction.
-There are areas of timber panelling.
-Floors including Sub-floors Surfaces of exposed floors were visually inspected.
+Internal walls are lined with lath and plaster/plasterboard and plastered brick.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with tongue and groove boarding.
-There is likely a minimal sub floor area.
-Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Floors are of suspended timber and solid concrete.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel, flush timber and timber-glazed type.
-The door facings and skirting boards are of a flush style.
-The kitchen is fitted with a range of base and wall mounted units with compatible worktops.
-The stairs are formed in timber with a timber balustrade.
-Chimney Breasts and Fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-A wood burning stove is fitted in the living room.
-Internal Decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
-The internal joinery is finished in varnish.
-Cellars There are no cellars.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Skirtings and architraves are of softwood timber, which have been painted.
+Internal doors are timber flush panel and timber framed with glazed panels.
+Kitchen fittings comprise fitted base and wall units, with timber effect fitted worktops and stainless steel sink unit.
+Chimney breasts and Visually inspected.
+No testing of the flues or fittings was carried out. fireplaces There is a fireplace in the ground floor lounge, with stone recess, flagstone hearth and solid fuel stove.